Serendipity2-0/hakuna-matata/docs/trademandoc/Projects/trademanV1/OnboardingGuide.md

 ### Additional Client Communication

-1.Additions of funds confirmation message👇 (Send below message to our clients whenever they add funds further)
+1.**Additions of funds confirmation message👇** (Send below message to our clients whenever they add funds further)

 We are pleased to inform you that your recent fund addition of [Amount] has been successfully processed and credited to your TradeMan account.
 Your updated account balance is [Updated Balance].